deltaDNA/ios-smartads-sdk/README.md

 ## deltaDNA SmartAds iOS SDK

+The deltaDNA SmartAds SDK provides your iOS game with access to our intelligent ad mediation platform.
+It supports both interstitial and rewarded type ads.

+SmartAds is currently an Enterprise only feature.
+SmartAds On Demand will be available soon, meanwhile once you've completed the integration steps below, contact <louise.cameron@deltadna.com> to enable the service.

 ### Installation with CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies using 3rd party libraries.
 This enables SmartAds to select which ad networks are supported in a straightforward way.